-The Apocalypse of Adam is a gnostic text found among the Nag Hammadi codices.
-It is written in Coptic but is likely a translation from Greek.
+The Apocalypse of Adam is a Gnostic text found among the Nag Hammadi codices.
+It is written in Coptic but was likely translated from Greek.
 The date is difficult to determine.
-It may refer to Vesuvius, but the allusion is not certain.
+The book may refer to the eruption of Mount Vesuvius, but the allusion is not certain.
 McRae concludes a date anywhere from the late first through the fourth century is possible (OTP 1:708).
-The book is a Jewish-gnostic text with some general parallels to Christian doctrine (the redeemer myth, for example.)
+The book is a Jewish-Gnostic text with some general parallels to Christian doctrine (the redeemer myth, for example.)

 Apoc.Adam 8:16-17 These are the revelations which Adam made known to Seth his son, and his son taught his seed about them.
 This is the secret knowledge of Adam which he imparted to Seth, which is the holy baptism of those who know the eternal knowledge through the ones born of the word and the imperishable illuminators, those who came from the holy seed: Jesseus, Mazareus, Jessedekeus, [the living water].

 In his seven-hundredth year, Adam taught his son Seth about how he and Eve used to walk in the glory of God and knowledge of the eternal.
 The text is difficult to read because of the esoteric Gnostic content, but also because lines are occasionally missing.
 The book represents a form of Christian theology which has combined with Judaism and mystery religions to form something entirely different.
 The value for New Testament backgrounds is limited, although we can see how some New Testament elements mutate into Gnostic ideas in a book like the Apocalypse of Adam.